tydmiller/Portfolio/README.md

 # Portfolio
 Hello and welcome to my portfolio.
 This portfolio displays my talents in the field of computer graphics and other engineering projects I work on in my past time.
 This includes a couple of games that I have made and some of my custom game engine examples.
 I am skilled in C++, C, OpenGL, GLSL, Vulkan, SPV, and 3D modeling/CAD.
 I am currently learning how to develop on bare metal with C.
+One of my projects in firmware is a universal microcontroller using the Raspberry Pi Pico.
+Find the project is under the category "**Projects That Use All Of My Skills**".

 **Note: All code and images are owned by Tyler Miller.
 Redistrubution not permitted.**